What rights does a copyright holder have?

 Performances can also be public if they are electronically transmitted from a private place to a public place.

-If you have questions about how to take advantage of your copyrighted works in practice or how the copyright laws affect the art and entertainment business , feel free to contact New Media Rights at (619) 591-8870 or firstname.lastname@example.org for free, pro bono legal assistance.
+If you have questions about how to take advantage of your copyrighted works in practice or how the copyright laws affect the art and entertainment business, feel free to contact New Media Rights via our contact form to find out whether you qualify for free or reduced fee legal services.
+We also offer competitive full fee legal services on a selective basis.
+For more information on the services we provide click here.